 This will help you focus on the right career path and job openings for your internship and full-time job search.
 Consider these factors as you prepare your answers to these Kelley School of Business essays.

-Kelley’s program is unique and close-knit, so your fit with the program and your desire to participate fully will be important to the admissions committee.
+Kelley’s program is unique and close-knit, so your fit with the program and your desire to participate fully will be vital to the admissions committee.
 Kelley has an academically strong class of students.
-A large number come from outside the United States, and the diverse class also includes a significant number of women.
+A large number (42% of the Class of 2023) come from outside the United States, and the diverse cohort typically includes a significant number of women.

 REQUIRED MBA ESSAYS

 Essay One: Discuss your immediate post-MBA professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?
 Should the short-term goals you have identified not materialize, what alternate career paths might you consider?
 (500 words)

 The Kelley School has tailored its curriculum to help you reach your career goals.
 Therefore, entering Kelley with a career vision will help you take full advantage of the program.

 For example, students can immediately specialize by choosing one of the first-year Academies in your industry area of focus.
 Think about these opportunities at Kelley when you answer this career goals question.
 Make sure to specify how you see yourself using the tools available.